cocacola89/mi_gateway_radio/README.md

 ```

 > **⚠️ ATTENTION ⚠️** \
-Don't forget to enable **advanced** configuration otions in your AzuraCast installation.
+Don't forget to enable **advanced** configuration options in your AzuraCast installation.
 Otherwise your custom **Liquidsoap** config will not be applied.

 ## References